NeilJustice/ZenUnitAndMetalMock/README.md

 ### ZenUnit and MetalMock code structure as it appears in Visual Studio 2019 on Windows

-Seen in this screenshot is function `ZenUnit::ARE_EQUAL_Defined` for asserting that an expected value is equal to actual value:
+Seen in this screenshot is function `ZenUnit::ARE_EQUAL_Defined` for asserting that an expected value is equal to an actual value:

 ![ZenUnit and MetalMock code structure as it appears in Visual Studio 2019 on Windows](Screenshots/ZenUnitAndMetalMockInVisualStudio2019.png)